UmbrellaCrow612/PoliceCaseManagement/src/cases/Cases.API/README.md

 - run docker for redis

 for migrations comment out `AddCahing` when making migrations as it will cause it to fail then uncomment when done

+Style Guide:

+- Each model has it's own service
+- Each model has it's own controller